QuestNetwork/qd-messages-ts/README.md

 # Quest Messenger JS

 ![Screenshot](https://github.com/QuestNetwork/quest-messenger-js/raw/0.9.2/doc/images/0.9.2.png?raw=true)

 ## Description
 The Quest Messenger is on track to become the first fully featured, cross-platform, publicly auditable, decentralized, real-time end-to-end encrypted messenger with a feature to exchange goods and services and send payments.
-The messenger is built on the [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io) and [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/).
+The messenger is built on the [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io) and [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesktop](https://github.com/QuestNetwork/qDesktop), our window manager.

 We're planning to become for messaging what [Atom](https://atom.io) is for writing code.
 Ful IRC & Matrix integration is planned as well.